Non-Resident Senior Fellows

 Dr. Reidar Visser has written extensively on the subject of federalism and regionalism in southern Iraq and Iraqi nationalism among the Shiites.
 His works include the monograph Basra, the Failed Gulf State: Separatism and Nationalism in Southern Iraq (Transaction Publishers, 2006), An Iraq of Its Regions: Cornerstones of a Federal Democracy?
 (Edited with Gareth Stansfield, Columbia University Press, 2007), and A Responsible End?
 The United States and the Iraqi Transition, 2005–2010 (Just World Books, 2010).
 Visser studied history and comparative politics at the University of Bergen and received a Ph.D. in Middle Eastern Studies from the University of Oxford.
 He joined the Norwegian Institute of International Affairs as a research fellow in 1996.

 Professor Haider Ala Hamoudi of the University of Pittsburgh School of Law.
-His book Howling in Mesopotamiawas published in 2008, and he is now completing a book-length study on the new Iraqi constitution.
+His newest book is Negotiating in Civil Conflict: Constitutional and Imperfect Bargaining in Iraq.
+His book Howling in Mesopotamia was published in 2008.
 Professor Hamoudi received his B.Sc. from the Massachusetts Institute of Technology in 1993, with a double major in Physics and Humanities with a Near Eastern Studies Concentration.
 He was both a member of the Physics Honor Society, Sigma Pi Sigma, and a Burchard Scholar for Excellence in the Humanities and Social Sciences.
 A number of his papers are available on the Social Science Research Network, and the Berkeley Electronic Press.
 His blog is Islamic Law in our Times.

 Professor Hamoudi spent most of 2009 in Baghdad advising the Constitutional Review Committee of the Iraqi legislature, responsible for developing critical amendments to the Iraq Constitution deemed necessary for Iraqi national reconciliation, on behalf of the United States Embassy in Baghdad.
 He also advised on other key pieces of legislation, including a hydrocarbons law, a revenue management law, and an antitrust law.

-Professor Abbas Kadhim of the Naval Postgraduate School.
-Professor Kadhim is an Assistant Professor of Middle Eastern Studies at the Naval Postgraduate School in Monterey, California.
+Dr. Abbas Kadhim is President of the Institute of Shia Studies. of the Naval Postgraduate School.
+Kadhim was formerly Assistant Professor of Middle Eastern Studies at the Naval Postgraduate School in Monterey, California.
 He also holds Visiting Scholar status at Stanford University, a position he has held since 2005, and a senior fellow at the Boston University Institute for Iraqi Studies.
 Between 2003 and 2005, he taught courses on Islamic theology and ethics at the Graduate Theological Union in Berkeley, California.
 Professor Kadhim received his B.Sc. from the University of Mosul in Iraq and his MA in Political Science from San Francisco State University and his Ph.D. from the University of California, Berkeley. he is the coeditor of the peer-reviewed journal, Kufa Review.

 His new book “Reclaiming Iraq: the 1920 Revolution and the Founding of the Modern State,” is published by the University of Texas Press.
 He is the editor of Governance in the Middle East and North Africa, which will be published in 2012 by Routledge Press.
 He is also the translator of al-Nawbakhati’s Shi’a Sects, to which he contributed a noteworthy introduction.